• Skip to primary navigation

 The first phase happens in the first 2 -3 days.
 The aerobic microorganisms (Pseudomonas, Flavobacterium, and Acinetobacter) quickly consume oxygen.
 This is why it is essential to pack the cabbage tightly, to get all the extra air out of the vessel before sealing it off.

-The second phase occurs between days 3 – 6, depending upon the temperature.
+The second phase occurs between days 3 - 6, depending on the temperature.
 More bacteria start to grow and take over.
 When three things happen: the pH level lowers, causing an anaerobic environment, combined with the proper brine concentration.
+During this stage, you will see bubbles forming in the sauerkraut, both below the brine and on the surface.

 In the third phase, many carbohydrates are fermented into lactic acid due to other bacteria taking over called homofermentative lactobacilli.
-During the stage, The pH will be around 3.8-4.1.
+During this stage, The pH will be around 3.8-4.1.

 In the last phase, Lactobacillus Brevis and other organisms will ferment sugars that were released during the previous phases of fermentation.
 The pH can drop as low as 3.4, which is recommended.